 Essentially any marine creature can deliver a sting, and whilst you may hear horror stories of fatal jellyfish stings to unsuspecting tourists in Australia, the fact is that in the last thirty years, there have only been 80 deaths caused by the box jellyfish.

 Taking precautions not to disturb these creatures in their natural habitat is the best approach when swimming in Australian waters.
-But first, let’s take a look at the most common types of marine stingersOpens in a new tab. in the country.
+But first, let’s take a look at the most common types of marine stingers in the country.

 The box jellyfish is one of the most dangerous types of marine stinger which has up to 15 tentacles that deliver a powerful sting.
 These jellyfish are dangerous due to the fact that they are totally transparent and so much more difficult to see and therefore avoid.

-The Irukandji jellyfishOpens in a new tab. is a small jellyfish with a bell-shaped body and tends to be only 1 or 2 centimetres which makes them extremely difficult to see in the water.
+The Irukandji jellyfish is a small jellyfish with a bell-shaped body and tends to be only 1 or 2 centimetres which makes them extremely difficult to see in the water.
 They are extremely dangerous.

 The bluebottle is another type of jellyfish that has a balloon-like appearance and gently bobs in the water but despite its beautiful blue colour, it is not as friendly as it may first seem and can deliver a painful sting, however, it is not life-threatening.